lambdapioneer/rollercoaster/docs/walkthrough.md

 ./scripts/docker_02_tests.sh
 ```

-You should see the Python tests being executed and a coverage report similar to the following:
+You should see the Python tests being executed twice (once for each Docker image).
+Each executions contains a coverage report similar to the following:

 ```
 [...]